tdnelson2/mws-restaurant-review-app/README.md

 * Run `grunt` to build the responsive images.

 ### Development
-* With the API running, run `gulp` in the project directory.
+* Run `gulp` in the project directory.
 The page should automatically launch in your default browser.
 Modifying the `html`, `js` and `scss` files should cause the page to refresh automatically.
 Auditing in development mode will produce lower scores.
 See below for how to setup the project for auditing.

-### Auditing
-* With the API running, run `gulp build-prod`.
-* `cd` into the `dist` directory.
-* Run `python3 -m http.server 8000`. (or `python -m SimpleHTTPServer 8000` for Python 2.x).
-* In Chrome dev tools, under the 'Audits' tab click 'Run audits'.
-With the exception of 'SEO' and 'Best practices', scores should be > 90.